mesosphere/dcos-flink-service/container/appmaster/README.md

 # dcos-flink-docker
-The docker image used by the dcos-flink package
+The docker image used by the dcos-flink package.

 ## Build